-This project is directed to the implementation of EB-DED additive manufacturing for structural components on the F-35 for Lockheed Martin and Sciaky Inc. by defining process changes to refine the beta annealed microstructure in the final parts, and by addressing the effects of the complex microstructure on ultrasonic inspection by developing an improved phased array ultrasonic transducer, designed specifically for fusion based metal AM processes and the resultant columnar microstructures characteristic of these processes.
+This project is directed to the implementation of EB-DED additive manufacturing for structural components on the F-35 for Lockheed Martin and Sciaky Inc. by defining process changes to refine the beta-annealed (BA) microstructure in the final parts, and by addressing the effects of the complex microstructure on ultrasonic inspection by developing an improved phased array ultrasonic transducer, designed specifically for fusion based metal AM processes and the resultant columnar microstructures characteristic of these processes.

 EWI, with support from Lockheed Martin and Sciaky Inc. worked to:

-- Demonstrate EB-DED process improvements.
+- Demonstrate EB-DED process improvements by:

-- Demonstrate improved NDI technique.
+- Demonstrate improved NDI technique by:

-- Conduct a materials characterization.
+- Conducting a materials characterization

-- Develop and deliver an education program to America Makes members providing background and hands-on training for ultrasonic inspection of EB-DED Ti-6Al-4V.
+- Develop and deliver an education program to America Makes members providing background and hands-on training for ultrasonic inspection of EB-DED Ti-6Al-4V

 Other Project Participants